ZechenZed/ZechenZed/README.md

 - Undergrad: UW-Seattle, Master: CMU.
 - I’m interested in SLAM, CV, ML & DL.
 - I'm currently doing a project using only RGB input to predict blood pressure.
-- Contact info: fluffyzed2@gmail.com or zechenzh@andrew.cmu.edu or www.linkedin.com/in/
+- Contact info: fluffyzed2@gmail.com or zechenzh@andrew.cmu.edu or www.linkedin.com/in/zedzechenzhang
-zedzechenzhang